-In all my over 20 years career as an Artist, I've always wondered what goes on in the minds of the collector.
+In all my 20 years career as an Artist, I've always wondered what goes on in the minds of the collector.
 Looking at it from the Artist point of view, and the passion that ignites our creativity, we expect everyone to applaud or purchase our "great Art "without thinking.

 What comes to our minds as artist when we work is not just the response our works receive from others but also our own perspective.
 We are our greatest champions, as well as critiques.